hay/strikeout/README.md

 * You need to run a `bower install` once in the root to install the libraries

 ### Make a production version
+* Note that for the production version your webserver *must* serve files over https
 * Configure a Dropbox datastore app and add the product key to `js/conf.js`
 * Do a `npm install` in the root of the directory to get Grunt and all other dependencies
 * Run 'grunt' in the root of the project to build the project